 Before commencing clinical trials in humans, we must submit an IND application to the FDA.
 The FDA has 30 days to comment on the application, and if the agency has no comments, we or our commercial partner may begin clinical trials.
-While we have stated our intention to file additional IND applications during the next several years, this is only a statement of intent, and we may not be able to do so because the associated product candidates may not meet the necessary preclinical requirements.
+While we have stated our intention to file additional IND applications in the future, this is only a statement of intent, and we may not be able to do so because the associated product candidates may not meet the necessary preclinical requirements.
 In addition, there can be no assurance that, once filed, an IND application will result in the actual initiation of clinical trials.
 Clinical trials are subject to oversight by institutional review boards and the FDA.
-In addition, our proposed clinical studies require review from the Recombinant DNA Advisory Committee (RAC), which is the advisory board to the National Institutes of Health (NIH), focusing on clinical trials involving gene transfer.
-We will typically submit a proposed clinical protocol and other product-related information to the RAC three to six months prior to the expected IND application filing date.
+In addition, our proposed clinical studies may require review from the Recombinant DNA Advisory Committee (RAC), which is the advisory board to the National Institutes of Health (NIH), focusing on clinical trials involving gene transfer.